james-leinas/app-examples-python/README.md

-# Benchling App Python Examples
+# Benchling Python Examples

-The `examples/` directory contains Benchling App samples written by Benchling.
+A collection of Python reference examples for the Benchling platform.

 ## chem-sync-local-flask